dymmond/edgy/docs/queries/many-to-many.md

 # Remove the teams from the organisation
 await organisation.teams.remove(red_team)
 await organisation.teams.remove(blue_team)
+# green team is removed because it is unique
+await organisation.teams.remove()
 ```

-Hint: when unique, remove works also without argument.
+Hint: when only a relation is left, remove works also without argument.

 #### Related name